Breidenbach/CordieBotCPP/README.md

 ### The CordieBot application:
   - cordiebot: the main script
   - CordieBot update scripts, executed when a USB drive is sensed:
-    - cp_cordiebot.sh: copies cordiebot files from a USB drive to the current directory
-    - cp_wpa_conf.sh: copies the wpa_supplicant.conf file from a USB drive to /etc/wpa_supplicant/
+    - cordiebot_ctl.sh: copies cordiebot files from a USB drive to the current directory if the files on the USB are newer, always copiies the wpa_supplicant.conf file to /etc/wpa_supplicant
   - cordiebot_listen:  uses PubNub to communicate with the html app on home computer
   - cordiebot_speak:  auxiliary program to receive the message from the html file and speak it.
 This provides the abiity to listen to the messages prior to updating the proclamation file.
 ### Scripts to remotely update the proclamation file: